formkit/docs-content/5.guides/optimizing-for-production.md

 Vite users can also leverage automatic injection by using [unplugin-formkit](https://github.com/formkit/unplugin-formkit).

 For users of other build tools or for use cases that don’t fit well within the supported features of `unplugin-formkit`, using the `<FormKitProvider>` component allows you to provide global configuration to your FormKit inputs at the point of use.
-Simply wrap your components in `<FormKitProvider>` and provide a `config` prop:
+Wrap your components in `<FormKitProvider>` and provide a `config` prop:

 ```vue
 <script setup>